 Note: While a non-relational database can store structured data, a relational database cannot store unstructured data.

-Another factor impacting the kind of database you decide to use is the volume of data you will be storing in your database.
+Another factor impacting the kind of database you decide to use is the volume of data you will store in your database.
 Typically, non-relational databases are better suited to large volumes of data than relational databases, which work most efficiently with small to medium-sized amounts of data.

 If you’re working with big data or ever-growing amounts of real-time data, then you might consider using a non-relational database.